ADVERTISEMENT

 • Swellings within minutes to hours, usually around the eyes, lips, or cheeks.

-• Its common location includes the face, throat, uvula (the little piece of skin that hangs from the back of your throat), larynx (voice box), arms, hands, legs, or feet.
-Rare location includes around genitals and intestines.
+• Its common location includes the face (swollen face on one side), throat, uvula (the little piece of skin that hangs from the back of the throat), larynx (voice box), arms, hands, legs, or feet.
+Rare locations include around the genitals and intestines.

 • Some rare symptoms of angioedema include breathing difficulty, red, irritated eyes, stomach pain, feeling sick, loose stool, dizziness, and fainting.